 Dr Cliff Lauson

 Cliff was previously Assistant Curator at Tate Modern, working on exhibition such as Frida Kahlo, Mark Rothko, Per Kirkeby, and World as a Stage.
 He completed his PhD at University College London titled In Vancouver as Elsewhere: Modernism and the So-Called ‘Vancouver School’.
 Prior to moving to London in 2004, he was Education and Public Programmes Coordinator at the UBC Museum of Anthropology.
 Cliff contributes interviews and essays to a number of international exhibition catalogues, and lectures at art colleges and universities.
-He currently serves on the British Council Collection Acquisitions Advisory Committee, is a trustee of Film and Video Umbrella and a fellow of the Royal Society of the Arts.
+He currently serves on the British Council Collection Acquisitions Advisory Committee, the Open Space Contemporary Advisory Board, and is a trustee of Film and Video Umbrella.
+Cliff is a fellow of the Royal Society of the Arts.

 Any Questions?
 Get in touch here.